Vietnamese Food

 - Check out Money and credit cards in Vietnam

-Public holidays: Vietnamese New Year, otherwise known as Tet, moves according to the lunar calendar, usually falling in late January or early February.
+The Vietnamese New Year, known as Tet, follows the lunar calendar and usually falls in late January or early February.
 Celebrations last up to ten days.
-Some businesses may be closed and tourist sites may be busier.
-And touring within this period required an early booking with surcharge of 20-30% or higher.
+Some businesses close during this period, tourist sites are busier, and tours booked over Tet require early booking with a surcharge of 20–30% or higher.

 What power plugs are used in Vietnam?

-Vietnam’s electricity voltage is 220 Volts at 50Hz.
-The plug type A (two flat vertical pins), type C and type F (two round pins) fits all the power outlets / sockets across Vietnam.
-See the photo for reference;
+Vietnam’s electricity is 220 Volts at 50Hz.
+Plug types A (two flat vertical pins), C, and F (two round pins) fit all power outlets across Vietnam.
+See the photo for reference.

 What language do people speak in Vietnam?